cbngwajr/yandex-practicum/README.md

 - total_income: monthly income
 - purpose: reason for taking out a loan

+# Goal
-Goal: Utilizing different metrics to determine the likelihood that a customer defaults on a loan
+Utilizing different metrics to determine the likelihood that a customer defaults on a loan

-Libraries: pandas, ntlk
+# Libraries
+*pandas, ntlk*